Format tables for bidirectional text in Keynote on iPad

 Number cells set to auto-align (the default setting) don’t change their number alignment.
 (Numbers always auto-align to be right-aligned.)

-If a cell’s alignment is set to right, left or centre, it retains that alignment.
+If a cell’s alignment is set to right, left, or center, it retains that alignment.

 If a cell has had its alignment specifically set to be justified, the gap for a partial line changes from being on the right to being on the left.